-Lea rning Outcome - The learner will: Asses ssment Criterion - The learner can: 1 Know factors which can affect the nutritional status of individuals 1.1 Identify factors which can affect an individual's nutritional intake 1.2 Describe the relationship between exercise and weight management 1.3 Describe the link between different foods and nutritional composition 1.4 Outline basic anatomy and physiology in relation to maintaining optimum nutritional status 2 Know how to advise individuals on maintaining optimal nutritional status 2.1 Identify local and national services for an individual who needs information and support about changing their health behaviour 2.2 Identify contact details of registered dieticians 2.3 Identify when to seek advice from a qualified practitioner 2.4 Outline the components of an ideal nutritional plan for the specific needs of an individual 2.5 Outline the importance of gaining specific body measurements from an individual in order to inform the type of support needed to obtain optimum nutritional status 3 Be able to obtain specific body measurements from individuals 3.1 Prepare an environment which is suitable for confidential discussions and for taking body measurements 3.2 Gain valid consent from the individual prior to taking body measurements 3.3 Obtain background information from the individual
+102 rning Outcome - The learner will: ٨٠٢٥٩ ssment Criterion - The learner can: Lea Thing Outcome - The learner will.
+Asses sment chtenon - me learner can.
+1 Know factors which can affect the nutritional status of individuals 1.1 Identify factors which can affect an individual's nutritional intake 1.2 Describe the relationship between exercise and weight management 1.3 Describe the link between different foods and nutritional composition 1.4 Outline basic anatomy and physiology in relation to maintaining optimum nutritional status 2 Know how to advise individuals on maintaining optimal nutritional status 2.1 Identify local and national services for an individual who needs information and support about changing their health behaviour 2.2 Identify contact details of registered dieticians 2.3 Identify when to seek advice from a qualified practitioner 2.4 Outline the components of an ideal nutritional plan for the specific needs of an individual 2.5 Outline the importance of gaining specific body measurements from an individual in order to inform the type of support needed to obtain optimum nutritional status 3 Be able to obtain specific body measurements from individuals 3.1 Prepare an environment which is suitable for confidential discussions and for taking body measurements 3.2 Gain valid consent from the individual prior to taking body measurements 3.3 Obtain background information from the individual 3.4 Take an individual's body measurements in line with local policy and protocol

-Lea rning Outcome - The learner will: Assessment Criterion - The learner can: 3.4 Take an individual's body measurements in line with local policy and protocol 3.5 Interpret results against standard measures 4 with information and advice on eating to maintain optimum nutritional status 4.2 4.3 4.1 Explain the nutritional composition of different foods to the individual/carer 4.2 Support an individual to assess their eating habits and set nutritional objectives 4.3 Provide information to the individual/carer on how to maintain optimum nutritional status 4.4 Update records in line with local policy and protocol 4.5 Record any actions to be taken by the individual/carer
+Learning Outcome - The learner will: Asse ssment Criterion - The learner can: 3.5 Interpret results against standard measures 4 Be able to provide individuals with information and advice on eating to maintain optimum 4.1 Explain the nutritional composition of different foods to the individual/carer nutritional status 4.2 Support an individual to assess their eating habits and set nutritional objectives 4.3 Provide information to the individual/carer on how to maintain optimum nutritional status 4.4 Update records in line with local policy and protocol 4.5 Record any actions to be taken by the individual/carer